gscafo78/docker-openvpn/README.md

 * SERVER_PROTO (TCP/UDP, UDP default)
 * REDIRECT_GATEWAY (false default) if true, enable the server to push to clients "redirect-gateway def1 bypass-dhcp"
 * GENERATE_CLIENT
+* FORWARD to forward inside the tunnel, ports from 1 to 64000

 Remember, without server.conf you can not generate the client file.
 [Docker-openssl](https://github.com/gscafo78/docker-openssl)